cyclone-github/magento_cracker/README.md

-# Magento v2 hash verifier
+# Cyclone's Magento v2 Hash Verifier
 python3 script to verify Magento v2 hashes appended with ":2" or ":3_" (which are argon2id hashes).

 Usage: